Ep. 138: Does Character Matter in Sports?

 Ep.
-135: American Tennis Player & Commentator Sam Querrey
+135: Former American Tennis Player & Commentator Sam Querrey

 On this episode, we’re joined by Sam Querrey — one of America’s top tennis players of the past two decades.
 A 10-time ATP champion and former world No. 11, Sam shares his journey from growing up in California to turning pro straight out of high school.
 He reflects on career highlights, including wins over Djokovic, Murray, and Nadal, and what it was like facing Federer.
 Sam also weighs in on the future of U.S. tennis, his transition into pickleball, and his new role as a tennis analyst.
 With his trademark humor, Sam makes this episode both insightful and entertaining.